 What exactly is ‘Shopping Actions’?

+But Shopping Actions is designed to keep shoppers inside Google.
 Retailers submit a live inventory feed and their products will become visible to browsers with real-time availability and pricing via:

 - Instant checkout through Google Wallet.